 Conferences.
 Is there much benefit in terms of teacher professional development by attending conferences?
 Or do teachers just confirm their own beliefs and biases?
 How can we make conferences more practical and better at informing teacher practices?
 What is the future of conferences now that virtual communication is so powerful?
 Does the role of the “parachuted in” guru still hold water?
 What about our ecological footprint – how to lessen this?

 Discrimination.
 Why are there so few minorities teaching English?
 So few black or brown?
-Why do job ads still request or infer the need for a “native speaker” or “energetic” (meaning, code for “young and blonde”).
+Why do job ads still request or infer the need for a “native speaker” or “energetic” (code for “young, female and hopefully blonde”).
 Ageism.
 Why does this exist in ELT?
 Why are there so few females in positions of power, administration and on conference programs?

 Ed Tech.
 Does this really benefit a language learner?
 If so, how?
 Will technology replace teachers?
 Will technology make teachers less valuable and poorer?
 Is the disruption of ed-tech worthy or contributing to teacher precarity.
 What is good ed-tech, what is bad ed-tech?
-Do the scions of Silicone Valley actually know anything about how people learn best and best practices for language learning (does Duolingo grammar translation work?)?
+Do the scions of Silicone Valley actually know anything about how people learn best and best practices for language learning (does Duolingo grammar-translation work?)?
+What will be our response to surveillance technology used on students studying online?
+Does this really benefit learning, covert tracking of student online study?